 When I’m not teaching or doing graduate school work, I enjoy cooking, reading most forms of fiction, learning basic carpentry, and taking my dog on small trips to surrounding state parks.

-The Ohio State University - BA, Classical Greek and Latin
+Undergraduate Degree: The Ohio State University - Bachelor in Arts, Classical Greek and Latin